No. 61: Jake Olson

 I grew restless watching my high school football team play, and I knew I had to find a way back on to the field.
 I discovered the position of long snapping, and I worked at it until I was good enough to start for my high school team, and eventually become the first blind college player ever when I snapped in USC’s game against Western Michigan on September 2, 2017.

 I am also very passionate about helping others, and established my foundation, Out of Sight Faith, to provide technology to blind schoolchildren.
-You can donate (to) Jake’s Out of Sight Faith Foundation.
 Thank you for visiting my site.

 Fight on, Jake

-Retinoblastoma is the official name of the rare cancer of the retina that took Olson’s left eye when he was 10 months old.
-It is what eventually led to the removal of his right eye when he was 12, a procedure needed to save his life with the surgery at Children’s Hospital of Los Angeles.
+Olson created the Out of Sight Faith foundation as a 501c3 in 2011 that has raised hundreds of thousands of dollars to support blind children with access to technology as well as research projects to taming the rare cancer of the retina known as retinoblastoma.
+It took Olson’s left eye when he was 10 months old.
+It led to the removal of his right eye when he was 12, a procedure needed to save his life done at Children’s Hospital of Los Angeles.

-Before his sight was forever lost, one of the last things he enjoyed actually seeing was a 2009 USC practice, then given the opportunity by Carroll to run out of the Coliseum tunnel with the Trojan players and stand on the sidelines as an inspiration to the team.
+Before the final surgery that would take all of his sight, Olson enjoyed watching a 2009 USC practice and was given the opportunity by Carroll to run out of the Coliseum tunnel with the Trojan players and stand on the sidelines as an inspiration to the team.

-When Carroll left USC to become coach the NFL’s Seattle Seahawks after that ’09 season, he stayed in touch with the Olson family.
+When Carroll left USC to become coach the NFL’s Seattle Seahawks after that ’09 season, the bond continued.
 The relationships works both ways.

 “He’s always blown me away, how much confidence he has and how capable he is and what a factor he is with people he meets,” Carroll said in 2015.
 “I just love the fact we had a chance to meet him and watch him grow up.”

-Olson played center on his flag football team before he lost his sight, but he didn’t play his freshman or sophomore year at Orange Lutheran High in the city of Orange.
-He said he didn’t want to look back on high school and regret not playing football, so he asked Carroll what he thought.
+Olson was playing center on his flag football team before he lost his sight, but he didn’t play his freshman or sophomore years at Orange Lutheran High in the city of Orange.
+Since he didn’t want to look back on his high school days and regret not playing football, he asked Carroll for advice on how to assimilate.

 “Well, you love the game, don’t you?”
 Carroll asked.